 - Check in pairs and then as a class.

 - Finally, students practise saying each word.

-- Ask students to read the tongue twister while you play the recording.
+- Ask the students to read the chant while you play the recording.

 - Play the recording again with the students saying it at the same time.